 This Constitutional Draft is set apart from other submissions in three respects.
 First, it takes a vigorous stance against public as well as private corruption.
 Second, in Article 18 proposes restrictions on the injection of corporate and foreign funding into Tunisian elections.
 Third, it promotes a very clear separation of powers and some of the Executive’s non-unilateral powers.
 The accompanying documents lay out in extensive detail the political and economic choices that confront the Tunisian people as well as the need to balance constitutional permanence and flexibility.

-A TEDx event, with the new Constitutional Draft as its centerpiece, will be held in 2013.
-The event will broadly address the stimulating theme of The Failure Paradox.
-More information will be released soon.
+A TEDx event, with the new Constitutional Draft as its centerpiece, was held in 2013, with the event broadly addressing the stimulating theme of The Failure Paradox.

 The research involved the drafting of a new constitutional framework, with the accompanying research divided into 5 key themes: